NSS Dean’s Board of Advisors

 Jeffrey (Jeff) Silverman, NSS Dean's Board of Advisors chairman, retired as corporate vice president for Technical Operations at Celgene Americas in April 2018.
 He previously worked for Alpha Therapeutics, acquired by Grifols in 2003.
-Jeff received a BS in Biochemistry in 1977 from Cal State LA and was honored as the 2010 Distinguished Alumnus of NSS.
+Jeff received a B.S. in biochemistry in 1977 from Cal State LA and was honored as the 2010 Distinguished Alumnus of NSS.
 He received an MBA from Claremont Graduate University.
-Jeff enjoys travel, cooking, photography, camping, and hiking.
+Silverman enjoys travel, cooking, photography, camping, and hiking.
 He lives in Pasadena with his spouse and Cal State LA alumna, Amelia Perez-Silverman.
 Amelia received a BS in Environmental Health Science in 1976.

-Jeff is a second-generation Cal State LA alum.
+Silverman is a second-generation Cal State LA alum.
 His late father, Ron Silverman, was alumnus and faculty emeritus of Art.
 He taught at Cal State LA from 1955 – 1988.
-Ron established the Ronald Silverman Endowed Scholarship Fund, which was set up to provide financial support to art education students at Cal State LA.
-Ron passed away in October of 2017.
-Jeff’s mother and Ron’s widow, taught kindergarten in Montebello before focusing on raising a family.
+The elder Silverman established the Ronald Silverman Endowed Scholarship Fund, which was set up to provide financial support to art education students at Cal State LA.
+He passed away in October of 2017.
+Jeff Silverman's mother and Ron Silverman's widow, taught kindergarten in Montebello before focusing on raising a family.
 Marilyn lives in a retirement home in Pasadena.
 She is not a Cal State LA alumna.
-Jeff is the chairman of the NSS Dean’s Board of Advisors
+Jeff Silvermen is the chairman of the NSS Dean’s Board of Advisors

 Principal in Charge and CEO, Nelson Algaze, consults with clients to develop and evaluate real estate, facility development and design strategies.
 With over 30 years of industry experience in Southern California, his personal portfolio includes corporate designs that have been described as innovative and timeless.
 His energetic personality and down to earth attitude weaves enthusiasm and transparency into all interactions, highlighting his passion for the company, our employees and clients.